mseaman26/Portfolio-page-showcasing-web-developement-coding-skills-by-Mike-Seaman/README.md

 - variables, for reuse of colors

 ## Notable Methods
-- One key method I used with the HTML, was making up names for HTML elements and treating them as if they were classes.
-For example, I have an element called \<project\>, and another one called \<division\>.
-I learned that this could be done from a partner in class.
-I'm not sure if this is common practice, or best practice, but it did ultimately get results that I intended.
-I'm starting to think that it's better practice to use the built-in semantic elements when possible and \<div\> elements when it's not possible.
-Below is an example.
-Notice the tags called \<featured-box\>, \<horiseon-git\>, and \<about-me-section\>
+- I had originally experimented with using a lot of custom HTML tags, but learned that this is not best practice, so I refactored my code to use proper semantic HTML elements.
+Below is an example of the code before

 ```html
  <!-- The “main” section included a “featured project” and an “About Me” section.
 Using semantic tags to make it easier for me to differentiate items -->